JaimieHemmings/ciscoop/README.md

   - View the profile page
   - Navigate to the contact page
 The error message he receieved is as below:

 ![unsupported operand type(s) for +: 'NoneType' and 'str'](documentation/img/concatenation-error.png)

-This error is produced because of insufficient defensive programming resulting in the attempted concatenation of an unassigned variable.
+This error is produced because of insufficient defensive programming resulting in the attempted concatenation of an unassigned variable when navigating to the Contact Page.
   - In order to resolve any further instances of this error I added a check to see if a first and last name were available for the user session before, if not the variable would be assigned `None` rather than being left empty.
 ```